-Impact crater materials: All 13 craters in V-18, ranging from 2.4 to 40 km diameter, are superposed on either regional plains or on flows that are, in turn, superposed on regional plains.
+Impact crater materials: V-18 craters range from 2.4 to 40 km diameter and are superposed on either regional plains or on flows that are, in turn, superposed on regional plains.
 Craters are mapped as crater materials, undifferentiated (c) including materials of central peaks, walls, rims, floors and ejecta.
 These materials are bright to very bright.
 Very bright digitate flow material associated with some craters is mapped as crater flow material (cf).